Top 5 Poker Commentators

 “OMG!
 I cannot believe he just tried that!”

-Yep, the dulcet tones of Mike Sexton have been flowing through the 13 seasons of the World Poker Tour ever since the first televised tour event aired in 2002.
+The dulcet tones of Mike Sexton flowed through 13 seasons of the World Poker Tour, ever since the first televised tour event aired in 2003.

-With his trusty steed, former tennis pro Vince Van Patten, by his side and armed with a wardrobe of badly-fitting shirts, Sexton (and his Florida drawl) is rightly considered one of the best commentators in the business.
+With his trusty steed (former tennis pro Vince Van Patten) by his side and armed with a wardrobe of badly-fitting shirts, Sexton (and his Florida drawl) is rightly considered one of the best World Poker Tour commentators of all time.

-Sexton has the rare advantage of actually being a pretty decent player himself.
-He had a successful run of results in the WSOP even before he started in front of the camera.
-Mike records career tournament cashes worth $5.7 million, even including regular cashes on the Tour he commentates on.
+Sexton had the rare advantage of actually being a decent player himself.
+He had a successful run of results in the WSOP, even before he started in front of the camera.
+Mike’s career tournament cashes total $6,708,146, including a WPT Montreal Main Event win in 2016.

 #3 – Jesse May